Automattic/woocommerce-subscriptions-core/docs/overview.md

 Customers can:
 - Cancel subscriptions
 - Change payment methods
-- Update subscription items (if allowed)
+- Modify subscription parameters (if allowed)
 - Pause/resume subscriptions (if enabled)

 ## Integration with WooCommerce